diezsharp/sixelxiq/README.md

 ## Projects I'm involved in
 - [Super Mario 64 Beta](https://github.com/JoshTheBosh06/Nvision64)
 A Super Mario 64 ROM hack which is the recreation of the Shoshinkai'95 version which brings a lot of content from the beta versions of Super Mario 64 which has been lost in time
-A recreation of the Mario Kart 64 beta called Super Mario Kart R (R for Renders) which brings good old codes from gigaleak.
-No previews
 - [My Friend Peppa Pig 3DS Port](https://github.com/Revival-Nostalgia/MFPP-3DS)
 My Friend Peppa Pig 3DS Port